Brauer and partition diagram models for phylogenetic trees and forests: Discussion

-\end{enumerate} \item Other links to tree space: \begin{enumerate} \item As noted in the Introduction, Holmes and Diaconis raised the prospect of using the product of trees to randomly move around tree space or search for an optimal solution to a problem.
+\begin{enumerate} \item Questions about products of trees in the sandwich semigroup: \begin{enumerate} \item We have defined a way to multiply two binary trees relative to a third, via the sandwich product.
+How do features of trees (such as their balance) behave when they are multiplied together? \item Are some properties of trees `closed' under multiplication?
+If two trees share the same property, when does their product share the same property? \item A feature of the sandwich semigroup construction is that it creates a product \emph{relative} to a fixed tree.
+Is there some way to exploit this feature in phylogenetics?
+For instance, is it possible that gene trees may be constrained to be inside some neighbourhood defined by the product relative to the species tree (see \cite{szollosi2015inference} for discussion of the challenges understanding this relationship)? \item The sandwich semigroup product works naturally for binary trees, whose Brauer diagrams have predictable numbers of nodes.
+Given the comments in Section~\ref{s:non-binary.partitions}\ref{s:forests} and Figure~\ref{f:sandwich.not.closed}, are there subclasses of forests (other than binary trees) for which the product is defined and closed? \end{enumerate} \item Questions about the regular subsemigroup: \begin{enumerate} \item To what extent are features of trees preserved within the regular subsemigroup corresponding to the tree?
+Using balance as an example again, are the trees in the subsemigroup all close to being balanced under one of the standard balance measures? \item How do topological operations on a tree, such as the Nearest Neighbour Interchange (NNI), interact with the structures described here?
+For instance, is the NNI neighbourhood of a tree contained in the regular subsemigroup of the sandwich semigroup at $T$?
+Or as mentioned at the end of Section~\ref{s:sandwich}, are trees of rank 0 (with maximal cherries) always in the regular subsemigroup? \end{enumerate} \item Other links to tree space: \begin{enumerate} \item As noted in the Introduction, Holmes and Diaconis raised the prospect of using the product of trees to randomly move around tree space or search for an optimal solution to a problem.
 The properties of this random walk, or one extended to non-binary trees or forests, are unknown. \item If we restrict attention only to Brauer diagrams that are \emph{planar}, that is, for which there are no crossings of lines, then we obtain another closed algebraic structure.
 That is, in the sandwich semigroup corresponding to a tree with planar diagram, the product of two planar diagrams will remain planar.
 Any diagram can be made planar by relabelling the leaves, so would this semigroup describe some sort of canonical representatives of tree space? \item Can operations on trees, such as edge-cutting that take a tree and produce a forest (but also even tree rearrangement operations such as NNI), be implemented by a sandwich product, or an action by an element of the partition monoid?
-For instance, can sandwich products such as that seen in Figure~\ref{f:sandwich.non.tree} be controlled systematically?
+For instance, can sandwich products such as that seen in Figure~\ref{f:sandwich.non.tree} be controlled systematically? \item There is an interesting correspondence between ``augmented perfect matchings of $[2n-2]$ containing $\ell$ wiggly lines'' and phylogenetic trees on $n$ leaves and $n-\ell-1$ internal and root vertices, recently described in~\cite{price2020augmented}.
+It would be interesting to investigate how such augmented matchings link to diagrams, and the set of partitions $\Lambda_{[n]}^{(\ge 2)}$ described here for such trees in Theorem~\ref{t:trees.partitions.correspond}. \end{enumerate} \item Other links to semigroup theory and the Brauer algebra: \begin{enumerate} \item Within semigroup theory, and indeed broadly within other algebraic areas, the idempotents (elements $x$ for which $x^2=x$) play a very important role.
+What are the idempotents within the sandwich semigroup, and what relationships do the corresponding trees share?
+A formula for the number of idempotents in the sandwich semigroup is known~\cite[Theorem 6.18]{dolinka2021sandwich}: for instance, for a 6 leaf tree with 3 cherries (rank 0), there are 45 idempotents in the corresponding sandwich semigroup (which is also the number of rank 0 trees on six leaves).
+A characterisation could be illuminating.
+Narrowing it down further, the mid-identities (elements that are idempotents when regular but satisfying additional conditions) could have a concrete phylogenetic relationship to the original tree. \item It would be interesting to study further the restricted Green's relations in which the action on left and right is from a subgroup or subsemigroup (like our $\sS_n$ action in Section~\ref{s:sandwich}). \item The general relations in the Brauer algebra (see Appendix~\ref{s:brauer.relations}) contain a central generator $\lambda$ that we ignore by setting it to be 1.
+In the algebra, it tracks loops that can occasionally be generated by diagram concatenation, as occurs in the example in Figure~\ref{f:brauer.product.eg}.
+Is there phylogenetically relevant information that can be captured by loops arising in products, and that might benefit from use of the full $\Br_n(\lambda)$? \end{enumerate} \end{enumerate}